-However, the number of members of a committee may need to be adjusted for political reasons.
+However, the number of members of a committee may need to be adjusted to reflect political factors.
 This is most likely to happen at the start of a new Parliament, but the House may decide to vary the number of members of any select committee at any time, by making a change which affects the relevant Standing Order.

 The make-up of each select committee by party is supposed to reflect as closely as possible the party balance of the House.

 In practice, once the overall number of members of each committee is known, the parties must agree amongst themselves on how these committee places are divided among them.
 Broadly, for a committee of any given size (such as eleven), the balance of parties across the House converts into a particular division of committee seats.

 Once the division of committee places by party is known, the party whips then give the Committee of Selection a matching number of names of MPs from their party to fill their seat allocation.
 The Committee of Selection then moves a motion in the Chamber proposing (‘nominating’) for appointment the full, cross-party, line-up of members for each committee.